TritonDataCenter/rfd/rfd/0071/README.md

 1. Detect if an object is encrypted by checking if the `m-encrypt-support` header is set to `'client'`
 1. Validate the required encryption headers are stored with the object
-1. Retrieve the secret key using the `m-encrypt-key-id` value and `getKey` function passed on the option object
+1. Retrieve the secret key using the `m-encrypt-key-id` value and `getKey` function passed to the option object
 1. Calculate the HMAC using 'sha256' with the key from getKey() and the encrypted object
 1. Verify that the calculated HMAC matches the `m-encrypt-mac` value
 1. Decrypt the object using the `m-encrypt-iv`, key retrieved from `getKey()` and the cipher specified in `m-encrypt-cipher`